SamiraSahfiei/Wine-Reviews/README.md

    - White wine or red wine

 # Data
-We used dataset from Kaggle called “winemag”.
-Originally, The data was scraped from WineEnthusiast during the week of June 15th, 2017.
+We used a dataset from Kaggle called “winemag”.
+Initially, The data was scraped from WineEnthusiast during the week of June 15th, 2017.
 There are 13 attributes and 129970 observations in the dataset.

 # Data Preprocessing
 Mainly six preliminary data processing steps were undertaken for cleaning and correcting the data for the purpose of analysis: